Vill du veta vilka företag som det klagas mycket på?

 The guidance is primarily for consumers or for someone representing consumers.
-The information and guidance is mostly operated by telephone.
-Consumers can call the Bureau Monday to Friday, 9.00-12.00 am.
-It’s also possible to contact the Bureau by sending a letter/fax or send in a question via our web mail.
+The information and guidance is mostly operated by email and telephone.
+Consumers can call the Bureau Monday to Thursday, 9.00-12.00 am.
+It’s also possible to contact the Bureau by sending us an email or ask questions via our web form.

-The consumers can turn to the Consumer Bureau in questions concerning the electricity- or gas market.
+The consumers can turn to the Consumer Bureau in questions concerning the electricity-, gas market or district heating.
 The Bureau offers pre-purchase information concerning suppliers and their prices.
 The Energy Markets Bureau gives information about the process connected with a change of supplier.
 The Bureau also help consumers to understand difficult terms in their bill or contract and common terms used in marketing.
 The Bureau also provides information about e.g. questions of billing and questions concerning metering.

 Another main task for the Energy Markets Bureau is to have a focus on problems that are common between consumers and actors.
 The Bureau provides statistics based on the problems that the consumers have.
 The concerned principal agencies are supplied with this statistics as well as the enterprises.